floppyFK/kittyhack/README.md

 - **Manage cats and add new cats**

 ### Planned Features
-- **WiFi configuration**: Currently needs to be set up manually.
-Will be implemented in the WebGUI in a future version
 - **Display of events**: A journal showing when the flap was opened in which direction, when it was locked, etc.
 - **Additional filters for image display**: e.g., grouping all images of an event (cat entering / cat exiting)